 Have a go at writing, producing, directing or presenting.
-If you’ve ever wanted to get your face on screen, try out your skills behind a camera, or you have a brilliant idea for a show - YSTV is the society for you.
+If you’ve ever wanted to get your face on screen, or you have a brilliant idea for a show, YSTV is the society for you.

 Our well-respected student press is a great place to hone your journalistic skills.
-You could take part in the production of:
+You could help produce: